About

 Plastic pollution is more than just an eyesore.
 Forever chemicals, which have been linked to disruptions in the endocrine system, have been found to leak from plastic products still in use and those that have been discarded, thus posing a danger to human health, other species and natural ecosystems.
 Originally envisioned for long term-uses in critical sectors, plastic has become ubiquitous, for both essential and non-essential uses, including in sectors like healthcare and food production and packaging.
 Its durability, cost-effectiveness, malleability, and flexibility make it an ideal material for multiple uses, with hard plastic being used in everything from automobile body parts to refrigerators and other appliances, and other polymer formulations used in single-use water bottles, carrier bags, sachets, and packaging.

-Plastic waste has accumulated to over 10 million tons since the 1950s, filling landfills and clogging sewage systems, streams and rivers, ending up in the ocean.
+Plastic waste has accumulated to over 10 billion tons since the 1950s, filling landfills and clogging sewage systems, streams and rivers, ending up in the ocean.
 The public’s calls for action bore fruit in 2022, when the UN Environment Assembly (UNEA) resolved to end plastic pollution by adopting resolution 5/14, which established an Intergovernmental Negotiating Committee (INC) to work towards a treaty.

 The INC has met four times since 2022 (INC-1, INC-2, INC-3 and INC-4), managing to overcome initial procedural challenges and initiating text-based negotiations based on a compilation of the draft text of the future agreement.